 Denny Caldwell has been a laborer, factory worker, soldier, pilot, mechanic, firefighter, researcher, historian, and anti-war activist.
 Born and raised in southeastern Michigan, he finally arrived in New England to his heart’s home when Eastern Airlines sent him to Boston in 1987.
 He has been a technical aviation writer, and is currently working on memoirs, aviation history, historical fiction, and poetry.
 Denny lives in Hancock, New Hampshire with his wife Deborah and their two cats.

-George Duncan is a veteran, award-winning marketing copywriter and consultant in Peterborough, New Hampshire.
+*The late George Duncan was a long-time MWG member.
+He was a veteran, award-winning marketing copywriter and consultant in Peterborough, New Hampshire.
 His book, Streetwise Direct Marketing, was published in January 2001.
 Democracy Held Hostage, a collection of Letters to the Editor from 2004 to 2008, was published in 2009.
 George has had numerous articles published in marketing and trade publications and on leading websites.
-In 2008 he retired from a 50-year marketing career and today is finding new joy in writing memoir, creative non-fiction, fiction and poetry.
-A past president of the Monadnock Writers’ Group, he currently serves on the MWG Board.
+In 2008 he retired from a 50-year marketing career and was recently finding new joy in writing memoir, creative non-fiction, fiction and poetry.
+A past president of the Monadnock Writers’ Group, he also served on the MWG Board.

 Examples of his writing are at George’s website at: www.georgeduncan.com

 Kathy Fortin received a Master of Arts in Liberal Studies from Dartmouth College (MALS ’07).
 During her studies, she concentrated on creative writing: nonfiction narrative, personal essay and oral history.
 Her graduate thesis was an oral history of the MacDowell Colony, a one hundred year old artists’ residence colony located in Peterborough, New Hampshire.